 The Texas Higher Education Coordinating Board approved significant changes to the rules that apply to the core curriculum at public institutions of higher education in the State of Texas.

 These changes established a 42-credit-hour limit on the core.
 Six Component Area Objectives were established to replace the exemplary educational objectives, and several component areas were renamed.
-These new rules require that we make modifications to the Core Curriculum here at UT Arlington.
-Furthermore, these modifications must be sent to the Coordinating Board for review in November 2013, with implementation of the new Core in fall 2014.
 Students who entered the university prior to 2014 may elect to remain under the rules of the catalog under which they entered and remain within the previous Core, or they may elect to adopt the 2014 catalog with its attendant changes to the Core.